Markaronin/LeatrixPlus/README.md

-# Leatrixplus
+# Leatrix Plus
-Mirror for Leatrixplus for retail until the dev makes it available for non curse clients
+Mirror for Leatrix Plus for retail until the dev makes it available for non curse clients